 The Red Panda’s range overlaps with communities such as the Lepchas, Bhutias, and Monpas, whose traditional beliefs historically revered the species as a forest guardian or spirit.
 These cultural taboos once acted as informal conservation mechanisms.
 However, socio-economic transitions, tourism expansion, and market integration have eroded customary restraint and replaced traditional respect with utilitarian exploitation.
 The resurgence of illegal wildlife trade, facilitated by porous international borders with Nepal, Bhutan, and Myanmar, poses a serious threat.[17]
 The Wildlife Crime Control Bureau (WCCB) has reported multiple seizures of Red Panda pelts and live specimens between 2018–2024.
 This indicates an active clandestine trade network linked to exotic pet demand in Southeast Asia.[18]

 Yet, the same communities possess deep ecological knowledge and can act as potent allies in conservation.
 Grassroots institutions such as the Lachung Eco-Development Committee in Sikkim have demonstrated that community-managed conservation which is supported by benefit-sharing mechanisms under the Forest Rights Act, 2006, can restore bamboo regeneration and enhance habitat continuity.[19]
-This reveals that the future of Red Panda conservation depends not merely on stricter enforcement but on legally recognised community custodianship that harmonises rights with responsibilities.
+This reveals that the future of Red Panda conservation depends not merely on stricter enforcement but on legally recognised community custodianship that harmonizes rights with responsibilities.

-1.4 Legal and Institutional Framework
+2.3.
+Legal and Institutional Framework